Skip to main content

 Founder of Home Select

-A 45-year-old executive, already owner of his primary residence in the 15th arrondissement, purchased a 28 sqm studio in the Batignolles neighborhood, 17th arrondissement of Paris, for 265,000 euros, or 9,464 euros/sqm.
-Catherine Ziegler, property hunter at Home Select, negotiated the property 8% below the asking price of 288,000 euros.
+A 45-year-old executive, already the owner of his main home in the 15th arrondissement, bought a 28 sqm studio in the Batignolles neighbourhood of the 17th for 265,000 euros, or 9,464 euros/sqm.
+Catherine Ziegler, property hunter at Home Select, negotiated it 8% below the asking price of 288,000 euros.
 The estimated gross rental yield is 4.5%.
 The search lasted three weeks.

 Mission overview